connorcerf/global-layoff-risk-analysis-sql/README.md

 ## Overview

-This project analyzes global layoff data to evaluate **workforce risk across industries and funding stages**.
+This project analyzes global layoff data to evaluate **workforce risk across industries and company stages**.

 Rather than focusing solely on total layoffs, this analysis reframes the dataset around a strategic business question: